Donald Trump approves re-election of Texas Lieutenant Governor Dan Patrick | ExBulletin

 Donald Trump approves re-election of Texas Lieutenant Governor Dan Patrick

-Sign up for The Brief, our daily newsletter that keeps readers up to date with the most important news from Texas.

-Former President Donald Trump approved the re-election of Lt.
-Gov. Dan Patrick on Monday, giving a leading ally in Texas an early boost in his bid for a third term next year.
+AUSTIN (Texas Tribune) – Former President Donald Trump approved Lt.
+Gov. Dan Patrick for re-election on Monday, giving a prominent ally in Texas an early boost in his bid for a third term next year .

 “Lieutenant Governor Dan Patrick is a great fighter for the people of Texas,” Trump said in a statement.
 “The Texans should re-elect him!
-He’s exceptional and has my full and complete approval!”
+He is exceptional and has my total and total approval! “

 Patrick received another blow from inside his own party in March, when Agriculture Commissioner Sid Miller sued Patrick over Senate rules requiring a COVID-19 test to participate in certain chamber proceedings.
-A state judge dismissed the lawsuit on Friday.
+A state rejected this lawsuit on Friday.

 Miller kept open the possibility that he could run for another statewide office in 2022.
 He has also aligned himself closely with Trump.

 Patrick has said he plans to run for a third term in 2022, but that it will be his last if he wins.
-He has already drawn a likely Democratic opponent in Mike Collier, who ran against Patrick in 2018 and lost by 5 percentage points.
+He has already attracted a probable Democratic opponent Mike Collier, who ran against Patrick in 2018 and lost by 5 percentage points.

 Trump’s endorsement of Patrick came hours after another state official, Governor Greg Abbott, drew a main challenger in former Sen. Don Huffines, R-Dallas.